Cuckoo-roller: Behaviour and ecology

 The diet of the cuckoo-roller is not well known, but a 1931 expedition found that chameleons and insects, particularly locusts and caterpillars, are important food items.
 Stomachs have often been found to be lined with caterpillar hairs, and other prey taken include grasshoppers, cicadas, stick insects, and geckos.
 The principal foraging technique is to perch motionless, watching for prey, then to make a quick sally towards the prey when observed.
 They also hunt from the air.
 Prey is caught in the large bill and killed by beating it against a branch.

 Very few studies have investigated the breeding habits of the cuckoo-roller.
 It has been described in the past as a polygamous breeder, but no evidence for this is available.
 The nest is located in tall trees, 4–6 m off the ground, in natural cavities.
 No lining is placed inside the cavity; the white eggs are laid directly on the bottom.
 The usual clutch size is around four eggs.
 Incubation is performed by the female only, while the male feeds her.
 The incubation period is about 20 days, after which fluffy chicks are born.
 Chicks remain in the nest for 30 days before fledging.

 Status and conservation

 The species is not generally hunted and has proven resistant to habitat change that has threatened other native birds.
-It is assessed as Least Concern by the IUCN.
+It is assessed as Least Concern by the IUCN, but its population size has not been estimated.
 The distribution of the cuckoo-roller is vast, and populations in Madagascar persist in small forest fragments.
 Areas with abundant populations include broad expanses of forest associated with reserves such as Zahamena, Andringitra, Andohahela, and Marojejy.